carla-simulator/carla/Docs/adv_traffic_manager.md

 The concept of multisimulation is independent from the Traffic Manager itself.
 The example above runs two CARLA simulations in parallel, A and B. In each of them, a TM-Server is created independently from the other.
 Simulation A could run a Multiclient TM while simulation B is running a MultiTM, or no TM at all.

 The only possible issue arising from this is a client trying to connect to an already existing TM which is not running on the selected simulation.
-In case this happens, an error message will appear and the connection will be aborted, to prevent interferences between simulations.
+In case this happens, an error message will appear and the connection will be aborted to prevent interferences between simulations.

 ---
 ## Other considerations

 The TM is a module constantly evolving and trying to adapt the range of possibilities that it presents.
 For instance, in order to get more realistic behaviours we can have many clients with different TM in charge of sets of vehicles with specific and distinct behaviours.
 This range of possibilities also makes for a lot of different configurations that can get really complex and specific.
-For such reason, here are listed of considerations that should be taken into account when working with the TM as it is by the time of writing.
+For this reason, the following are considerations that should be taken into account when working with the TM:

 ### Synchronous mode